MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 > [!NOTE]
 > - This article is for a preview program and is subject to change.
->
 > - This preview program is intended for organizations that expect to buy and deploy Office LTSC 2024, the new volume licensed (perpetual) version of Office.
->
 > - This preview program isn’t intended for organizations that have already purchased and deployed Office from a Microsoft 365 plan.
->
 > - This preview program isn't intended for home users of Office.

 Preview versions of the following products are available for you to install and test on devices running Windows in your organization.

-- Microsoft Office LTSC 2024 for commercial Preview
+- Microsoft Office LTSC 2024 for commercial preview
-- Microsoft Project 2024 Preview
+- Microsoft Project 2024 preview
-- Microsoft Visio 2024 Preview
+- Microsoft Visio 2024 preview

-For information about the preview version of Office for devices running macOS, see [Overview of Office LTSC for Mac 2024 (Preview)](overview-mac-preview.md).
+For information about the preview version of Office for devices running macOS, see [Overview of Office LTSC 2024 for Mac preview](overview-mac-preview.md).

-## Installation considerations for Office LTSC Preview
+## Installation considerations for Office LTSC preview

-Before installing Office LTSC Preview, review the following information.
+Before installing Office LTSC preview, review the following information.

 #### Supported operating systems

-Office LTSC Preview can be installed on the following operating systems:
+Office LTSC preview can be installed on the following operating systems:

 - Windows 11 (minimum for ARM-based devices)
 - Windows 10 LTSC 2021
 - Windows 10 LTSC 2019
 - Windows 10
+- Windows Server 2022

 #### Memory and disk space